manjaro-sway/manjaro-sway/SUPPORT.md

 set $apply_background swaymsg 'output "Dell Inc. AW3423DWF 9H3G2S3" bg $bg0 fill; output eDP-1 bg $bg1 fill'
 ```

-Note that we leverage the functionality of `swaymsg` to parase multiple `output` definitions as long as they are separated by a semicolon.
+Note that we leverage the functionality of `swaymsg` to parse multiple `output` definitions as long as they are separated by a semicolon.
 Ensure that each identifier is wrapped in double quotation marks if it includes spaces.

 ### How can I take a Screenshot?